dhansel/IECDevice/README.md

 ## Wiring

+Generally, devices connected to the IEC bus use line driver ICs (74LS06 or 74LS07) to drive the Clock and Data signals.
+While it is better to do so, it adds some hardware and complication that is not entirely necessary, at least as long as at most one other device (e.g. 1541 disk drive) is connected to the bus.

+Each device on the bus usually has 1k resistors pulling both Clock and Data to +5V.
+That means to drive Clock or Data low, a microcontroller needs to sink n*5mA of current, where "n" is the number of other devices on the bus (including the computer).

+Different controllers can sink varying amounts of current:
+  - The ATMega328p controller (Arduino UNO) can sink about 40mA per pin and a total of 200mA for all pins.
+That should be enough for up to 7 other devices.
+  - A RP2040 (Raspberry Pi Pico) can sink up to 12mA, enough for the computer and one other device (e.g. a 1541).
+  - The ESP32 can sink 28mA per pin which should be enough for a computer and up to 4 other devices.

+If you want to make your your microcontroller's I/O pins cannot be overwhelmed by the sink current, you can use a 74LS07 buffer/line driver.
+It is certainly the safer way to go, however it adds the complication of having to acquire those ICs and wiring them up.

+Personally, in all my testing I always connected Clock and Data directly to my IECDevice, with a C64 and C1541 drive on the bus and never had any problems.
+This setup is certainly fine for playing around and testing.

+### Simplified wiring without using line driver ICs

 For 5V platforms such as the Arduino Uno, the IEC bus signals (ATN, Clock, Data, Reset) can be directly connected to the microcontroller.
 The pins can be freely chosen and are configured in the class IECBusHandler constructor (see [class reference](#iecbushandler-class-reference) below).